Red Cat Ramen: Main characters

 A grey long-haired cat and a customer service specialist at Red Cat Ramen.
 He is flashy and charismatic, often striking a pose whenever he introduces himself and handing out his personal business cards.
 Jewel first joins Red Cat with the dream of owning his own feline host club, in the hopes of finding the host who cared for him as a kitten before disappearing.
-After Sasaki locates the host and reunites the two, Jewel takes on a new goal of traveling to Italy to teach other cats about hospitality and how to avoid shedding in the workplace.
+After Sasaki locates the host and reunites the two, Jewel takes on a new goal of traveling to Italy to teach other cats about hospitality.